-The current in-print DVD & Blu-Ray of This Is Spinal Tap is widely available on the Special Edition DVD released by MGM in 2000, but the movie had originally been released for home viewing on Criterion laserdisc in 1994 and 1998 (on Criterion DVD).
-The special features are substantially different between the different releases, in part because the Criterion version had the cast and crew on the Criterion version are as themselves, while on the single commentary on MGM version, the cast do the commentary while in character.
-The Criterion release had two commentary tracks, several deleted scenes, performance footage and three short promotional films which were not included on the MGM release, including most notably, the Pilot Movie they shot when they were trying to secure a backer for the film.
+The current in-print DVD & Blu-Ray of This Is Spinal Tap was released by MGM in 2000, but the movie had originally been released first on home video by Criterion on LaserDisc in 1994, and then on DVD in 1998.
+The special features are substantially different in tone between the different releases - the two commentaries from the cast and crew on the Criterion version are as themselves, while on the single commentary on MGM version, the cast do the commentary while in character.
+The Criterion release also has several deleted scenes, performance footage and three short promotional films which were not included on the MGM release, including most notably, the Pilot Movie they shot when they were trying to secure a backer for the film.

 The recently-released Alien Anthology Blu-Ray set has pretty much everything and the kitchen sink in terms of extras from the previous DVD and VHS releases from the film...except for the Alternate Production Audio & Music track from the 1999 Alien Legacy DVD release of the original film, making it a valuable commodity.
 Also, the now-out-of-print Alien Saga DVD contains vintage featurettes from Aliens and uncensored screen test footage of Sigourney Weaver that weren't included on the Blu-Ray set.